homes32/pebakery-docs/Commands/Interface/Echo.md

 `Echo` supports displaying multi-line text when you specify the newline `#$x` escape code.

-`Echo` is most often used for keeping the user updated on what the plugin is working on, however it can also be used as a debugging tool, as the output of the statement is written to the log.
+`Echo` is most often used for keeping the user updated on what the script is working on, however it can also be used as a debugging tool, as the output of the statement is written to the log.

 ## Related